mozilla/bug-handling/policy/triage-bugzilla.md

 ### How Do I Handle Edge Cases

-#### I don't have enough information
+#### I need more information

-If you don't have a reproduction or confirmation, or have questions needinfo someone who can answer your question and finish triaging the bug when they reply.
+If you don't have a reproduction or confirmation, or have questions about how to proceed, `needinfo` the person who filed the bug, or someone who can answer.

 #### The `stalled` keyword